3.1 Matrix

 #> z 15 18 21 24

-The mechanism is to the cumsum() function is applied on each row of x and the resulting vectors are combined into a matrix.
+The mechanism of the cumsum() function is applied on each row of x and the resulting vectors are combined into a matrix.
 The following reproduces the results using the cbind() function on the cumulative sum results.

 As another example, you can use the following code to calculate the (0.25, 0.5, 0.75) quantiles for each column of x.